mortyma/mcsp_doc/README.md

 mcsp_doc
 ========

-Documentation (including benchmark results, protocols,...) for the "mcsp with pheet" project.
-The source is at: https://github.com/schuay/pheet
+Documentation (including benchmark results, protocols,...) for the "Pareto locality task storage for pheet" project.
+The source is at: https://github.com/mortyma/pheet